ClaireLee22/Finding-Donors-for-CharityML/README.md

 - Choose the best model
 - Tune model parameters using grid search
 - Evaluate feature importance to optimize the model's performance
-  - feature_importances_  attribute
+  - Feature_importances_  attribute
-  - recursive feature elimination(RFE)
+  - Recursive feature elimination(RFE)

 ### Project Results
   - Gradient Boosting algorithm performed best in f-score and accuracy on the testing dataset